MuksudulIslam/Quiz-Bank-Java-project/README.md

 ## Prerequisites:

-- Java Development Kit (JDK): version 11 or higer.
+- Java Development Kit (JDK): version 11 or higher.
 - Integrated Development Environment (IDE): Select that suits your preference such as IntelliJ.

 ### How to Run this Project: